What is SEIS and how can you benefit from it?

 Can my company qualify for SEIS?

-• Because SEIS is targeted at young companies, businesses which are more than two years old cannot benefit.
+- Because SEIS is targeted at young companies, businesses which are more than three years old cannot benefit.
 Periods in which the business was carried on by a previous owner count for these purposes (so you cannot, for example, transfer an old business into a new company and qualify for SEIS).

 If it does, what’s the benefit to my investors?